pink-junkjard/hyperfiddle/README.md

 Here is the [Datomic schema renderer](https://github.com/hyperfiddle/hyperfiddle/blob/bd61dfb07cbff75d5002b15999d1abc6c3c6af3c/src/hypercrud/ui/auto_control.cljs#L15-L30), TODO this should be a core.match config stored in a database...

+Views are very easy to code since they're just functions.

-API works the same way as the dashboards.
-The API is just hydrating a route (URL), except instead of HTML the server the server returns EDN (transit).
-URLs and fiddles are essentially the same information, so there is an "open" API that will respond to any query.
-You'll probably have the open API turned off in production.
-It is an area of research to define a general purpose security layer that filters the actual data in the resultset, rather than requiring you to model the queries in advance as fiddles.
-This has future implications for the semantic web.
+The dashboard is backed by an API, which hydrates a route (URL), except instead of HTML the server the server returns EDN (transit).
+There is also an "open" API for development that will respond to any query, not just valid routes.
+The "open" API has future implications for the semantic web.

 ## \#4.
 Hyperfiddle IDE: a Structural Editor for APIs

 Once you start coding "data" (data-ing?), a few ideas form:

 1. Data is vastly more productive than code, the surface area for bugs is vastly decreased
-2. Dealing with huge graphs as edn text on a filesystem is stupid
+2. Working with EDN-serialized text on a filesystem is stupid
-3. Datomic is really good at graphs

 Hyperfiddles are graphs, not text, so instead of git they are stored in Datomic.
-This means you can query them structurally ("how many fiddles link to me").
+This means you can query the graph e.g. "which fiddles link to me".
 Like git and the web, there is no central database.

 Hyperfiddle IDE is out of scope for this readme, but here are some pictures: